 Apply for as Many Scholarships as You Can

-There are hundreds of scholarships available.
+Based on specific qualifications, hundreds of scholarships are available to you.
 If you need significant financial assistance to complete your graduate program, apply for as many scholarships as possible.
 There is no limit.
 The more applications you submit, the more likely you’ll receive funds.

 Write a Thank You Letter

 When awarded a scholarship, express your gratitude and appreciation to the awarding organization.
 Many scholarships are granted yearly, so expressing gratitude to the awarding organization helps you establish a great relationship with them.
-It may also help you develop professional relationships within the organization that may be helpful as your career progresses.
+It may also help you develop professional relationships within the organization that may come in handy as your career progresses.

 Additional Resources for Latino and Hispanic Students

 More and more Hispanic and Latino students are pursuing their graduate degrees, often being the first in their families to do so.
-Many face distinctive challenges in the academic process, though.
+But many face distinctive challenges in the academic process.
 Fortunately, several organizations are available that provide additional resources, education, and information for Latino and Hispanic students, including assistance with the graduate application and scholarship process.
 Some even offer financial assistance or internships.

-The following organizations and nonprofits are explicitly designed to address the needs of Hispanic and Latin undergraduate and graduate students.
+The following organizations and nonprofits are explicitly designed to address the needs of Hispanic and Latino undergraduate and graduate students.

 Act on a Dream is a student-run scholarship database at Harvard University with a specific scholarship database for immigrant students who don’t have U.S. citizenship or legal permanent residency.
 A mobile application is available.